-- (A) Any non-violent felony conviction within two (2) years of submitting an application to the Department; - (B) Any violent felony conviction for an offense listed in Title 57 O.S. § 571(2) within five (5) years of submitting an application to the Department; or - (C) Any felony conviction for which the sentence, including any terms of supervised or unsupervised probation, have not been completed at the time application is made for a license. - (D) Any misdemeanor conviction which requires the convicted person to be incarcerated at the time application is made for commercial license. - "Domicile" means a person's true, fixed, primary permanent home and place of habitation and the tax parcel on which it is located.
-It is the place where the person intends to remain and to which the person expects to return when the person leaves without intending to establish a new domicile elsewhere.

-"Entity" means an individual, general partnership, a limited partnership, a limited liability company, a trust, an estate, an association, a corporation or any other legal or commercial entity.

-"Grower" or "Commercial Grower" means an entity that has been licensed by the Department pursuant to Title 63 O.S. § 422, which allows the entity to grow, harvest, and package medical marijuana according to this chapter for the purpose of selling medical marijuana to a dispensary, processor or researcher.

-"Harvest Lot" means a specifically identified quantity of marijuana that is uniform in strain, cultivated utilizing the same growing practices, harvested at the same time at the same location and cured under uniform conditions.

-"Licensee" means any natural born person or entity that holds a marijuana license provided for in this chapter.

-"Limited-access area" means an area in which medical marijuana and medical marijuana products are stored or held and is only accessible to a licensee and its employees and contractors.

-"Lot" means an identified portion of a batch, that is uniform and that is intended to meet specifications for identity, strength, and composition; or in the case of a vapor, oil, or wax derived from usable marijuana, an identified quantity produced in a specified period of time in a manner that is uniform and that is intended to meet specifications for identity, strength and composition.

-"Manufacture" means the process of converting harvested plant material into medical marijuana concentrate by physical or chemical means for use as an ingredient in a medical marijuana product.

-"Marijuana" means all parts of a plant of the genus cannabis, whether growing or not; the seeds of a plant of that type; the resin extracted from a part of a plant of that type; and every compound, manufacture, salt, derivative, mixture, or preparation of a plant of that type or of its seeds or resin.
+(A) Any non-violent felony conviction within two (2) years of submitting an application to the Department;

+- (B) Any violent felony conviction for an offense listed in Title 57 O.S. § 571(2) within five (5) years of submitting an application to the Department; or - (C) Any felony conviction for which the sentence, including any terms of supervised or unsupervised probation, have not been completed at the time application is made for a license. - (D) Any misdemeanor conviction which requires the convicted person to be incarcerated at the time application is made for commercial license. - "Entity" means an individual, general partnership, a limited partnership, a limited liability company, a trust, an estate, an association, a corporation or any other legal or commercial entity. - "Grower" or "Commercial Grower" means an entity that has been licensed by the Department pursuant to Title 63 O.S. § 422, which allows the entity to grow, harvest, and package medical marijuana according to this chapter for the purpose of selling medical marijuana to a dispensary, processor or researcher. - "Harvest Lot" means a specifically identified quantity of marijuana that is uniform in strain, cultivated utilizing the same growing practices, harvested at the same time at the same location and cured under uniform conditions. - "ISO/IEC 17025" means the Internal Organization of Standards/International Electrotechnical Commission standards 17025 that is published by the International Organization for Standardization and the International Electrotechnical Commission and included as a standard in general requirements for the competence of testing and calibration laboratories. - "Licensee" means any natural born person or entity that holds a marijuana license provided for in this chapter, excluding inmates of the Oklahoma Department of Corrections. - "Limited-access area" means an area in which medical marijuana and medical marijuana products are stored or held and is only accessible to a licensee and its employees and contractors. - "Lot" means an identified portion of a batch, that is uniform and that is intended to meet specifications for identity, strength, and composition; or in the case of a vapor, oil, or wax derived from usable marijuana, an identified quantity produced in a specified period of time in a manner that is uniform and that is intended to meet specifications for identity, strength and composition. - "Manufacture" means the process of converting harvested plant material into medical marijuana concentrate by physical or chemical means for use as an ingredient in a medical marijuana product. - "Marijuana" means all parts of a plant of the genus cannabis, whether growing or not; the seeds of a plant of that type; the resin extracted from a part of a plant of that type; and every compound, manufacture, salt, derivative, mixture, or preparation of a plant of that type or of its seeds or resin.
 "Marijuana" does not include the mature stalks of the plant, fiber produced from the stalks, oils or cake made from the seeds of the plant, or any other compound, manufacture, salt, derivative, mixture, or preparation of the mature stalks, except the resin extracted from the mature stalks, fiber, oil or cake, or the sterilized seed of the plant that is incapable of germination.

-"Mature Plant" means harvestable female marijuana plant that is flowering; plant material shall have a tetrahydrocannabinol content of not more than twenty percent (20%).
-Mature Plants are not authorized under this section prior to sixty (60) days after the enactment of Title 63 O.S. § 420, et. seq.
+"Mature Plant" means harvestable female marijuana plant that is flowering.

+"Medicaid" means the federal program which is also commonly known as "Soonercare."